-In this blog we are going to be looking at some of the best and most helpful gear and accessories for motorcycle and scooter commuters, as well as giving a few examples of both budget and premium options.
-The items listed here are not meant to be the only possible options, but more to show what is out there and give you an idea of some of the things that can make a commute in the UK a bit more comfortable.
+In this blog, we are going to be looking at some of the best and most helpful gear and accessories for motorcycle and scooter commuters, as well as giving a few examples of both budget and premium options.
+The items listed here are not meant to be the only possible choices, they are meant to give you a basic idea of some of the items you can look for to make a commute in the UK a more comfortable and safe experience.

-While only a motorcycle helmet is mandatory by law, a full set of protective clothing is highly recommended.
-If you are going to be commuting regularly, then you want to be as safe as possible and that means jackets, trousers and gloves.
-Aside from keeping you safe, they can also protect you from the weather (definitely something to think about in the UK!)
+While only a motorcycle helmet is mandatory by law in the UK, a full set of protective clothing is highly recommended.
+If you are going to be commuting regularly, then you want to be as safe as possible, and that means jackets, trousers, and gloves.
+Aside from keeping you safe, they can also protect you from the weather (definitely something to think about here in the UK!).

-One thing to bear in mind when you are buying your gear is the correct fit.
-Obviously you should try everything on in a store if possible, to make sure it fits correctly and comfortably but also think about what you will be wearing to work.
-For me, when I ride to work I put my work clothes in my backpack and change when I arrive.
-Some people are able to leave a clean set of clothes at work to change into and others wear their suits under their motorcycle jacket and trousers.
-That can be a good option to avoid creasing or if getting changed at work is difficult.
-What you will need to do if you go this route however, is make sure when purchasing your motorcycle gear, that it is sized to fit over anything you will be wearing underneath.
+When you are buying your gear, ideally you should try everything on in a store if possible, to make sure it fits correctly and comfortably.
+An important thing to bear in mind as well is what you will be wearing to work.
+When I ride to work, I put my work clothes in my backpack and change when I arrive, so all my usual gear works fine.
+Some people can leave a clean set of clothes at work to change into when they arrive too, but if that is not possible, it may be most convenient to just wear your work clothes under your protective gear to avoid creasing.
+If this is the most convenient option for you, then make sure that your motorcycle gear is sized to fit over anything you will be wearing underneath.

 Okay with that out of the way, let's look at some gear!